GabrielSlima/blog/articles/documentation-utopia.md

     <p>
         Now, working on a product where the overall objective is to reduce the amount of manual work of the users it seems that documentation is irrelevant at a certain degree.
-Writing what the system was supposed to do seems a waste of time because what it was supposed to do may be different next week...
+Writing what the system is supposed to do seems a waste of time because what it is supposed to do today may be different next week...
     </p>
     <p>
-        Documentation not only help me to better understand the solution, but also help me to organize my own thoughts, what I have to test, create and so on.
+        Speaking for mysef, despite the sentiment of wasting my time because next week requirements can change, partially or entirelly, documentation not only help me to better understand the solution, but also help me to organize my own thoughts, what I have to test, create and so on.
 Coding "without a plan" takes more time than coding with a basic plan.
 For instance, without having the visualization of the objects of the system/application.